-I have long declared myself the Mayor of Matchy-Matchytown.
-(Never forget that Audi is the Sheriff.)
-And I do this with a mixture of rebellious pride and giggly shame because, in recent years, the Style Goddesses and Gods have declared that it is far more chic to “go” than match.
+Long ago, I declared myself the Mayor of Matchy-Matchytown.
+My style has since shifted significantly, but back then I made this declaration with a mixture of rebellious pride and giggly shame.
+The Style Goddesses and Gods have declared that it is far more chic to “go” than match.
 It takes more creativity, it looks more modern, it creates a more multifaceted and interesting look.
 All of these things are true.
-And although I have been pushing myself to match less and go more, my heart will always reside in Matchy-Matchytown, and here’s why:
+And although I have changed my style quite a bit in recent years, a little piece of my heart will always reside in Matchy-Matchytown, and here’s why:

 Matching makes instant sense

 Harmonious outfits are borne of matching.
 When colors are repeated – in accessories, shoes, bags, jewelry, or even within the prints and pieces of the garments themselves – the entire ensemble is united.
 When you see someone who has matching elements within her outfit, what she’s wearing is likely to make visual sense to you.
 And just about everyone else, too.

 Now, you know that I don’t believe in “right” and “wrong” ways to dress, but here’s why I think this is important: Many other women DO believe in “right” and “wrong” ways to dress, and those beliefs may inform their dressing choices.
 Picking items that “go” in sophisticated yet harmonious ways can feel daunting.
 Picking items that match and then adding some complementary items to the mix is a simple way to generate outfits that feel complete and polished.
 Less stress, more fun.